-3.5.2 Work Safely
+2.5.2 Work safely with nanomaterials

 Users engaged in nanotechnology-related research have the potential to be exposed to uniquely engineered materials with novel dimensions, shapes, and physical and chemical properties.
 Occupational health risks associated with fabricating and using nanomaterials are not yet clearly understood.
 Minimal information is currently available on dominant exposure routes, potential exposure levels, and material toxicity of nanomaterials.